Where are you located?

 How many staff are on your team?

-With 3 full time employees and 5 part time employees, Tennessee Kids Belong works across Tennessee, with an employee in West TN, and one in East TN.
+With 4 full time employees and 4 part time employees, Tennessee Kids Belong works across Tennessee, and has employees in Memphis, Chattanooga and Knoxville.
 To see the best point of contact for your area, visit our staff page: https://www.tnkidsbelong.org/our-staff.

 How long have you been a 501(c)3?